 In this article, we’ll review the scientific literature on how CBD is being used with cancer patients, and what the current research suggests about its mechanism of action.

-The most important benefits of CBD in the context of cancer treatment:
+The key benefits of CBD for cancer include:

 The World Health Organization (WHO) states that cancer is the second leading cause of death globally.
 In 2018, cancer is estimated to contribute to 9.6 million deaths worldwide .